namin/llm-verified-with-monte-carlo-tree-search/README.md

 ## Running

-This project has been tested on [the HAL machine](https://cselab.github.io/harvard_servers/).
-It relies on GPU access.
+This project relies on GPU access.
+It has been tested on a multi-GPU machine with two NVIDIA A100s.

 ### Setup